Rasayanas & Remedies

 Surya Namaskar (sun-salute asana sequence) morning and evening is very effective for bringing up the agni (digestive power) and physical/mental strength.
 Doing 13 full repetitions is ideal but be sure to build up gradually and do not strain.
 The energy of the sun's rays gets absorbed by the body through the different "angles" of Surya Namaskar ~ even when doing indoors!

-Evening sun exposure is highly beneficial:
+Late afternoon sun exposure is highly beneficial:

 This is the best time for natural Vitamin D absorption to increase the agni and mineral/calcium absorption.
 When we do daily abhyanga the skin physiology is improved and we can absorb Nature's vitamin D even more.